-Eggpost Larssen departed Mead Hall, shoulders hunched and head hanging.
+Cobweb Larssen departed Mead Hall, shoulders hunched and head hanging.
 Hiccup’s dad had had other tasks and the sun had been at its peak when her sentence was decided.
-The Chief’s work needed attention, and the ruling would be given at the evening meal; until then, she was under the watchful eye of her mother-in-law.
+The Chief’s work needed attention, and the ruling would be given at the evening meal; until then, she was under the eye of her mother-in-law.

 Hiccup spent the afternoon in the forge.
 Gobber moved his stool to the back room, and Hiccup could occupy the empty space and remain safe.

 “Don’t get used to it, laddie.
 I want to know where ye are; I have a plan for this afternoon and ye are part of it.
 No questions,” he said, cutting Hiccup short.
 “Wait a bit.
 Ahh, here we go.
-Hello, Ingrida.”
+Hello, Sigrid.”

 “Well, the Chief scheduled her sentencing for tonight at Mead hall, and I’m not giving it out to anyone beforehand.
 Stoick’s not happy with how today’s gone and I’m in no rush to annoy him.
 Ye can wait ‘til tomorrow to learn the judgment, but I’d say be there for it.
 It's going to be entertaining.”
 Gobber gave her a full-on smirk.
 “Hiccup came up with the idea.”

 “How did that happen?”
 She frowned.
 “The boy's only six, far too young to make decisions like that.”

 “He’s right here, if ye want to know.”
 Mrs. Hofferson tilted her head, still frowning, and Hiccup gave Gobber a look of betrayal.
 “Answer Mrs. Hofferson, lad.”